 When you give birth, you expect the experience to be one of the most memorable and life-changing moments you’ll ever have.
 You painstakingly choose an OB-GYN, a birthing hospital, and a birth plan.
 While many child births are successful and happy experiences, an increasing number are fraught with physician, nurse, pharmacist, and hospital errors that cause permanent and severe injury or even death to the mother and the child.

-At Wingate, Russotti, Shapiro & Halperin, LLP, we have dedicated our careers for the past fifty years to helping families that suffered traumatic injuries during child birth at the hands of negligent medical professionals.
-Our team of skilled and accomplished New York City birth injury attorneys provides zealous and compassionate medical malpractice legal assistance to mothers and children injured by careless physicians and nurses.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we have dedicated our careers for the past fifty years to helping families that have suffered traumatic injuries during child birth at the hands of negligent medical professionals.
+Our team of skilled and accomplished New York City birth injury attorneys provides zealous and compassionate legal assistance to mothers and children injured by careless physicians and nurses.
 We have helped countless families hold hospitals responsible for their negligence, earning our law firm a spot in the Million Dollar Advocates Forum.
 To speak with a New York City personal injury attorney about your case, call us now at (212) 986-7353.

 Anoxia is the absence of oxygen in the brain, which can lead to developmental disabilities and even death.
 Anoxia can be caused by either restricting the airflow of the infant or by restricting the flow of oxygen-enriched blood to the brain.
 Anoxia, as well as hypoxia (reduced oxygen to the brain), occurs when the umbilical cord is wrapped around the infant’s neck or the infant’s airways are blocked.
 It is imperative that medical professionals vigilantly monitor the supply of oxygen to the brain during childbirth.